-The first chiller in the connection can be designated as Chiller A. The isolation board is attached to the DIN rail adjacent to the Chiller A unit controller.
-The isolation board has a pigtail that is plugged into J10 on the controller.
-Most chillers will already have a universal communication module (UCM) that connects the controller to the touchscreen already plugged onto J10.
-If this is the case, plug the isolation module pigtail into the empty RJ11 pLAN port on the UCM.
+The first chiller in the connection can be designated as Chiller A. The isolation board is attached to the DIN rail adjacent to the Chiller A compressor controller.
+The isolation board has a pigtai that is plugged into J10 on the controller.
+Most chillers will already have a universal communication module (UCM) that connects the controller to the touchscreen already plugged into J10.
+If this is the csae, plug the isolation module pigtail into the empty RJ11 pLan port on the UCM.
 This is equivalent to plugging into the unit controller directly.

-Two Chillers: If only two chillers are to be connected, Belden M9841 (RS 485 Spec Cable) is wired from the isolation board (terminals A, B, and C) on Chiller A to the J11 port on the unit controller of Chiller B. At J11, the shield connects to GND, the blue/white wire to the (+) connection, and the white/blue to the (-) connection.
+Two Chillers: If only two chillers are to be connected, Belden M9841 (RS 485 Spec Cable) is wired from the isolation board (terminals A, B, & C) on Chiller A to the J11 port on the unit controller of Chiller B. At J11, The shield connects to the GND, the blue/white wire to the center (+) connection, and the white/ blue to the (-) connection.
 Note that Chiller B does not have an isolation board.
 The last chiller (B in this case) to be connected does not need an isolation board.

-Three or Four Chillers: If three or more chillers are to be connected, the interconnecting wiring is still made to Chiller B's J11 port.
+Three or Four Chillers: If three or four chillers are to be connected, the interconnecting wiring is still made to B's J11 port.
 The second chiller (Chiller B) must have an isolation board that will be plugged into Chiller B's UCM pLAN port.
-Chiller B will look like Chiller A. The wiring from Chiller B to Chiller C will be the same as A to B. That is, Belden cable connects from A, B, and C on B's isolation board to chiller C's L11 port.
+Chiller B will look like Chiller A. The wiring from Chiller B to Chiller C will be the same as Chiller A to B. That is, Belden cable connects from A, B, and C on B's isolation board to Chiller C's J11 port.
 Chiller C has no isolation board.
 The procedure is repeated to the fourth chiller if four chillers are interconnected.

-Figure 40: pLAN Communication Wiring
+Figure 36: pLAN Communication Wiring